digininja/RSMangler/README.md

 --acronym: create an acronym based on all the words entered in order and add to word list
 --common: add the following words to start and end: admin, sys, pw, pwd
---force: don't give the warning about list length
+--force: don't give the warning about list length --allow-duplicates - allow duplicates in the output list

 ```

 Change Log
 ==========

+- 25.08.2017 - v1.5
+  Stopped caching output in memory
+  Added the option to allow duplicate in output
+  Added the option to output to file
+  Impreoved the leet conversions

 - 23.10.2012 - v1.4
   Added full leetspeak option, thanks Felipe Molina (@felmoltor)